Extending to a model structure is not a first-order property

 Indeed, suppose that a cofibrant object $D$ has morphisms $D \rto A_i$ for all $i$.
 Then we have a diagram which has a lift $h:D \rto B^c$.
 Thus all cofibrant objects with morphisms to $B$ have morphisms to $B^c$.
 As morphisms are uniquely determined by their source and target this makes $B^c$ into the product of the $A_i$ inside $\C^c$, as desired.
 Factorizations in $\C$ yield factorizations in $\C^c$, so by \cite[14.1.13]{mayponto} $\CC^c$ is a model structure.
-We define a right adjoint $\gamma$ to $\iota$ by sending each object $A$ to its cofibrant replacement, which is well-defined by Lemma \ref{uniqueness} again, $\gamma(\iota(A)) = A$, so the unit of the adjunction is the identity transformation.
+We define a right adjoint $\gamma$ to $\iota$ by sending each object $A$ to its cofibrant replacement; by Lemma \ref{uniqueness}, this is well-defined.
+By Lemma \ref{uniqueness} again, $\gamma(\iota(A)) = A$, so the unit of the adjunction is the identity transformation.
 The counit of the transformation is the acyclic fibration $\gamma(A) \acycfib A$.
 As $\iota$ preserves cofibrations and weak equivalences by definition, it is the left adjoint in a Quillen adjunction.
 Since $\iota$ reflects weak equivalences and the counit of the adjunction is a natural weak equivalence, the adjuction is a Quillen equivalence, as desired. \end{proof}